OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-NodeJS-SSO/README.md

 To run this code sample, the following are required:

 - A code editor.
 We recommend Visual Studio Code which was used to create the sample.
 - A Microsoft 365 account.
-To get one, join the [Microsoft 365 Developer Program](https://aka.ms/devprogramsignup).
-This includes a free 1 year subscription to Microsoft 365.
-During the preview phase, the SSO requires Microsoft 365 (which includes the subscription version of Office).
+You can get one if you qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program](https://aka.ms/m365devprogram); for details, see the [FAQ](https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-faq#who-qualifies-for-a-microsoft-365-e5-developer-subscription-).
+Alternatively, you can [sign up for a 1-month free trial](https://www.microsoft.com/microsoft-365/try) or [purchase a Microsoft 365 plan](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products-g).
 - At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription.
 - A Microsoft Azure Tenant.
 This add-in requires Azure Active Directory (AD).
 Azure AD provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).